At a Glance

 Spending: On the Rise but Better Mix

-Overall, Breakthrough T1D FY23 expenses grew +$52 million compared to FY22 and are about the same level as the FY19 pre-COVID benchmark year (see Chart 2).
+Overall, Breakthrough T1D FY23 expenses grew +$52 million compared to FY22 and are about the same level as the FY19 pre-COVID benchmark year (see chart 2).
 However, the mix of spending has improved since pre-COVID, with materially more dollars going to fund research grants, a directional move for which the JDCA has advocated for over a decade.

 Chart 2: Breakthrough T1D Total Expenses, FY 2003-2023 (in Millions)